 Dr. Marrone received the NRDC’s Growing Green Award in “Business Leader” category, to recognize new pioneers in sustainable farming and food.
 Dr. Marrone is an alumni-elected Trustee of Cornell University.
 She is on the University of California President’s Board of Science and Innovation and the UC Davis College of Agriculture and Environmental Sciences Dean’s Advisory Council.
 The City of Davis awarded her the first Business and Economic Development Award for job creation and her contributions to the local economy, community and industry.
 Dr. Marrone was the Sacramento Chamber’s 2001 Businesswoman of the Year, and Cornell University’s College of Agriculture and Life Sciences 2001 Distinguished Alumni Award Recipient, and a 2003 recipient of the UC Davis’ College of Agriculture and Natural Resources Alumni Award of Distinction.
 Dr. Marrone resides in Davis, CA with her husband, Michael Rogers ’78 HE.

-Scott Belsky is a General Partner at Benchmark.
+Scott Belsky is a Venture Partner at Benchmark.
 Previously, Scott co-founded Behance in 2006, and served as CEO until Adobe acquired Behance in 2012.
 Millions of people use Behance to display their portfolios, as well as track and find top talent across the creative industries.
 For three years, Scott served as Adobe's Vice President of Products, rebooting Adobe's mobile product strategy and leading Behance, the leading online platform for creatives to showcase and discover creative work.